 MONTANA STATE UNIVERSITY INSTITUTIONAL ANIMAL CARE AND USE COMMITTEE (IACUC)

-The IACUC Unanticipated Problems/Protocol Deviations/Adverse Events Form must be used for reporting any protocol deviation or adverse or unanticipated event affecting animals used in research, testing or teaching.
+The IACUC Unanticipated Adverse Event Form must be completed for reporting any adverse or unanticipated event affecting animals used in research, testing or teaching.

 Principal Investigators should seek assistance from the Attending Veterinarian when adverse events or protocol deviations occur.
 S/he can assist in assessing the situation, seeking resolutions, and helping with the report.
 Consultation with the Attending Veterinarian MUST occur when pain or distress is beyond the level anticipated in the protocol description or when interventional control (such as administration of analgesics) is not possible.